Skip to main content

 Email

-Mass mailing services such as Mailchimp, Flodesk, or Constant Contact are just a few of the many online email marketing automation platforms that allow you to send one message to hundreds and even thousands of people on your mailing list.
-These platforms generally require a small monthly fee, although in some cases they might be free, depending on the size of your congregation.
+Mass mailing services such as Mailchimp, Flodesk, or Constant Contact are just a few of the many online email marketing automation platforms that allow you to both manage your church send one message to hundreds and even thousands of people on your mailing list.
+These platforms (similar to church contact management software tools) generally require a small monthly fee, although in some cases they might be free, depending on the size of your congregation.

 Within these platforms, you are also able to categorize email lists.
 For example, one category of emails can be for heads of departments, another might be for your general congregation or just new church members, and so forth.
 This is a very convenient feature that allows you to send certain messages to only the people that need to receive them.